AckerlyXu/heima/articles/sql-database/sql-database-get-started-security.md

 ---
-title: SQL Database tutorial: Getting Started with Security
+title: 'SQL Database tutorial: Getting Started with Security'
 description: Learn how to create user accounts to access and to manage a database.
 keywords: ''
 services: sql-database